smerchan/smerchan.github.io/_posts/2017-12-07-Inference-Using-EM-Algorithm.md

 ---

 ## Introduction
 In the [previous post](https://rishabhmisra.github.io/Maximum-Likelihood-Estimates-Motivation-For-EM-Algorithm/), we learnt about scenarios where Expectation Maximization (EM) algorthm could be useful and a basic outline of the algorithm for inferring the model parameters.
 If you haven't already, I would encourage you to read that first so that you have the necessary context.
 In this post, we would dive deeper into the understanding the algorithm.
 First, we would try to understand how EM algorithm optimizes the log-likelihood at every step.
-Although, a bit mathematical, this would in-turn help us in understanding how we can use various approximation methods for inference when the E-step (calculating posterior of hidden variables given observed variables and parameters) is not tractable.
+Although, a bit mathematical, this would in-turn help us in understanding how we can use various approximation methods for inference when the E-step (calculating posterior of hidden variables given observed variables and parameters) is not tractable. \textbf{Disclaimer}: This post is a bit Mathemaical.

 ## Diving Deeper into EM
 Let us consider $X$ to be a set of observed variables, $Z$ to be a set of hidden variables and $\theta$ to be a set of parameters.
 Then, our goal is to find a set of parameters, $\theta$, that maximizes the likelihood of the observed data: